 Do you do hair as well?

 I only do makeup, not hair.
-I do have great hairstylists that I work with often that I am happy to share those recommendations when you are ready to book your services.
+I do have great hairstylists that I work with often and I am happy to share those recommendations when you are ready to book your services.

 Do you travel to do makeup?